andersx/andersx.github.io-fork/_posts/2025-04-19-pm25-monitoring.md

 <iframe src="/assets/pm25_plot.html" width="100%" height="650" style="border:none;"></iframe>

-## Live Air Pollution Monitoring

-I live close to Copenhagen Airport, and I’ve been curious — and increasingly concerned — about the local air quality, particularly due to particle emissions from aircraft.
-This project is my attempt to monitor the environment right outside my door.
+I live close to Copenhagen Airport, and I about the local air quality, particularly due to particle emissions from aircrafts and woodburners, both of which are common around here.

+This project is my attempt to monitor the environment right outside my door, and to raise awarenss.

 According to the Danish Ministry of the Environment, an estimated **4,000 Danes die prematurely every year** due to air pollution--that's more than 10 people every day.

 > [Ny rapport: Bedre luftkvalitet medfører 380 færre for tidlige dødsfald pga. luftforurening (Miljøministeriet, marts 2025)](https://mim.dk/nyheder/pressemeddelelser/2025/marts/ny-rapport-bedre-luftkvalitet-medfoerer-380-faerre-for-tidlige-doedsfald-pga-luftforurening)

-**Air pollution has serious consequences** — it increases the risk of asthma, lung cancer, heart disease, and strokes.
-And it’s not just a problem in big cities.
-Even suburban areas near airports or highways can have elevated levels of particulate matter.
+I am working on open source hardware and software to make this project accessible to everyone.
+The goal is to create a low-cost air quality monitoring system that can report from multiple locations, and to make the data available to the public.

+Right now, I am sharing the data from my prototype (see below), but I am also working on a more robust version that will be deployed outdoors.

+I've designed a PCB that is being manufactured, and I need to do more testing before I can deploy more measureing stations.

 ---

 ## What is PM2.5?

+I'm focusing on a specific type of air pollution: **PM2.5**.
-**PM2.5** refers to fine particulate matter that is 2.5 micrometers or smaller in diameter.
+PM2.5 refers to fine particulate matter that is 2.5 micrometers or smaller in diameter.
 These particles are small enough to penetrate deep into your lungs and even enter your bloodstream.

-Sources include vehicle exhaust, industrial processes — and notably, aircraft emissions.
+The reason that I am focusing on PM2.5 is a good measure of particle pollution, and it is also realitvely easy to measure.
+I'm currently using a **PMS5003** sensor, which is a low-cost laser-based sensor that can measure PM2.5 and PM10 levels.

+If you are interested you can read a scientific review of the PMS5003 sensor here:
+> [Nam H. Nguyen, Huy X. Nguyen, Thuan T. B. Le, Chinh D. Vu, published by Open Journal of Air Pollution, Vol.10 No.1, 2021](https://doi.org/10.4236/ojap.2021.101001).

+For practical purposes the accuracy is about ±10% for PM2.5, which is more than sufficient for this project - simply to determine whether the air quality is mostly good or bad.

 ---

 ## How It Works

-This is a fully DIY solution built with open-source tools and low-cost hardware:
+This is a custom solution built with open-source tools and low-cost hardware:

-- I'm using an **ESP32** microcontroller connected to a **PMS5003** particle sensor.
+- I'm using an **ESP32** microcontroller connected to the **PMS5003** particle sensor.
+  - The PMS5003 sensor continuously measures particle levels and sends the data to the ESP32.
 - The ESP32 pushes data to a **bucket on InfluxDB Cloud** every few minutes.
-- A **cron job on my Raspberry Pi** pulls this data, processes it with a Python script, and uploads it to a **public GitHub repository**.
+- A simple**cron job on my Raspberry Pi** pulls this data periodically, processes it, and uploads it to a [public GitHub repository](https://github.com/andersx/data-upload).
-- This blog then loads the latest CSV data and renders it using **Plotly.js** in your browser.
+- This blog then loads the latest data from that github repo and serves it in the plot above.

-Simple.
-Cheap.
-Open.

 ---

 ## Future Plans

+My plan is to monitor the air quality from several locations on Amager, and to make the data available to the public.

-I'm currently working on a **custom PCB** to integrate everything into a more compact and robust form factor:
+To make this possible, I'm currently working on a custom PCB to integrate everything.

 - It will include the PMS5003, an ESP32, and support for a small LCD display.
 - I'm also designing a **3D-printed enclosure** to make the sensor weatherproof and mountable outdoors.